 Helm Station – The Nerve Center

 This is where the magic happens.
-Ensure your gauges, especially for water and fuel capacity, are working perfectly.
+It is the “nerve center” of any houseboat, with systems monitoring and vital controls.
+Always ensure that your gauges, especially for water and fuel capacity, are working accurately before departing on any trip.
 On houseboats, knowing your fresh water and fuel status is vital for a comfortable stay.
 On this particular boat, the 400-gallon water capacity served us well for a group of six or seven for a few days.
-It is always wise to test all of these gauges are working properly before departing on an extended cruise, so you can be sure you have enough vital resources to last the duration of your trip.
+Keep in mind that onboard water is non-potable, so only for use for showers, dishes and basic cleaning.
+It is always wise to test all of these gauges are working properly before departing on an extended cruise (or when considering purchasing a houseboat), so that you can be absolutely sure you have enough vital resources to last the duration of your trip.

 Above: Ryan McVinney sitting at the helm station of a 59-foot Fun Country houseboat while piloting the vessel on Lake Powell during the filming of a Stomping Grounds episode.
 Photo by Scott Sanders for Boat Trader.